On Decoding of Reed-Muller Codes Using a Local Graph Search: Introduction

 \section{Introduction}

-Binary Reed-Muller (RM) codes were firstly discovered by Muller \cite{Muller} and then by Reed, who also proposed a majority decoding algorithm for this family of error correction codes \cite{Reed}.
+\IEEEPARstart{B}{inary} Reed-Muller (RM) codes were firstly discovered by Muller \cite{Muller} and then by Reed, who also proposed a majority decoding algorithm for this family of error correction codes \cite{Reed}.
 Although it has been proven that RM codes achieve the capacity on an erasure channel under maximum a posteriori (MAP) decoding \cite{Urbanke}, no MAP decoding algorithm that can be efficiently used for decoding of RM codes is known.

-However, there are several decoding algorithms of RM codes that allows achieving the performance of a maximum likelihood (ML) decoder for a large number of cases.
-For instance, a recursive list decoder with list size less or equal than 1024 allows achieving almost ML decoder performance for codes of length up to 256 \cite{Dumer}.
-Unfortunately, much larger list size is required for codes of length greater than 256, significantly affecting the computational complexity of the algorithm.
-Also, the algorithm processes received codeword in a sequential manner that increases the latency of a hardware implementation of the decoder.
+However, there are several decoding algorithms of RM codes that allow achieving the performance of a maximum likelihood (ML) decoder for a wide range of block lengths and rates.
+For instance, a recursive permutation list decoder with a list size less than or equal to 128 allows achieving near-ML decoding performance for small length $\left( \leq 256 \right)$ codes \cite{Dumer}.
+Since this algorithm processes a received codeword sequentially and uses a sorting operation, the latency of a hardware implementation of the recursive permutation list decoder is high.
+Permutation-based techniques improving the latency of the recursive permutation list decoder have been proposed in \cite{Stolte, MarvinRMPerm, FHTRMPerm}.
+Unfortunately, the complexity of recursive algorithms required for near-ML decoding performance grows exponentially with the code length \cite{Kirill2}.

-Both these issues can be solved by recursive projection-aggregation decoding of RM codes \cite{MinYe}.
-The algorithm is based on projecting the code on its cosets, recursively decoding the projected codes, and aggregating the reconstructions.
-The decoder demonstrates almost ML decoding performance for RM codes of length up to 256 and for second order RM codes of length up to 1024.
+Another algorithm that performs close to ML decoding is a recursive projection-aggregation (RPA) decoder proposed in \cite{MinYe}.
+This algorithm is based on projecting the code on its cosets, recursively decoding the projected codes, and aggregating the reconstructions.
+The decoder demonstrates near-ML decoding performance for RM codes of length less than 512 and for the second-order RM codes.
 Moreover, it allows for parallel implementation.
+Since the code is projected on all its cosets, the RPA algorithm takes a very long time to decode.
+Techniques aiming to improve the running time of projection-based decoding have been considered in \cite{KirillRPA, SRPA, RPASubcodes}.

 Several other approaches for decoding of RM codes have been proposed recently.
-However, they demonstrate near ML error correction performance for codes of length up to 128 \cite{PermGross, RMBP} or applicable only for a binary erasure channel \cite{Kirill}.
+However, they demonstrate near-ML error correction performance for short length codes \cite{PermGross, RMBP, Pfister, Pfister2, seq1, seq2} or applicable only for a binary erasure channel \cite{Kirill, scInactivation}.